Meet The Board

-Adam specializes in the areas of economic development, policy planning, environmental protection, urban design, international development, and Geographic Information Systems (GIS).
+Adam specializes in the areas of economic development, policy planning, environmental protection, urban design, international development and Geographic Information Systems (GIS).
 Adam has over 12 years of experience working on political campaigns in 20 different states from township trustee elections to presidential campaigns.
-Adam founded EccaNova in 2010 after a career in political field strategy, community organizing, and urban planning consulting.
+Adam founded EccaNova in 2010 after a career in political field strategy, community organizing and urban planning consulting.

 Robert Krikorian, PhD, is Professor of Psychiatry & Behavioral Neuroscience at the University of Cincinnati Academic Health Center.
 His clinical program, the Cognitive Disorders Center, provides comprehensive diagnostic evaluations for people with cognitive disorders.
 He also directs the Cognitive Aging Program, in which research studies are performed to investigate interventions for memory enhancement and dementia prevention in older adults.

-Dana and his wife recently bought a home on Terrace Avenue and are very big proponents of walkability.
-Having a local walkable market that will source local and sustainable food is something that they are both passionate about.
+Dana Dubay and his wife recently bought a home on Terrace Avenue and are very big proponents of walkability.
+Having a local, walkable market that sources local and sustainable food is something they are both passionate about.

-Charles Marxen is a 2014 graduate of the University of Cincinnati’s Chemical Engineering Program.
-While attending university he was heavily involved with the Office of Sustainability, Student Government, the UC Mountaineering Club, and historic preservation efforts.
+Charles Marxen is a 2014 graduate of the University of Cincinnati’s chemical engineering program.
+While attending university he was heavily involved with the Office of Sustainability, Student Government, the UC Mountaineering Club and historic preservation efforts.

-Charles brings skills in community organizing, planning, marketing, and graphic design to his position as Field Director.
+Charles brings skills in community organizing, planning, marketing and graphic design to his position as Field Director.
 He is currently leading community outreach and helping day to day with store development and operations.